Chemical Program

 Tier Two

 Tier two is a preventative maintenance program where water chemists come out to test your water, administer weekly and needed chemicals, backwash, super-chlorinate, brush and skim the pool, and check skimmer baskets.
-Each time we come to your property, your card will be charged $75 along with the chemicals
+Each time we come to your property, your card will be charged $100 along with the chemicals we left.

 Tier Three